aholachek/bundle-wizard/README.md

 To skip the first prompt, provide a url as an initial argument:

-`npx sourcemap-wizard nytimes.com`
+`npx bundle-wizard nytimes.com`

 ### `desktop` flag

-By default, `sourcemap-wizard` will analyze a mobile version of the site.
+By default, `bundle-wizard` will analyze a mobile version of the site.
 To analyze the desktop version instead, pass the `--desktop` flag:

-`npx sourcemap-wizard --desktop`
+`npx bundle-wizard --desktop`

 ### `debug` flag

 If you'd like to see more logging and detailed error messages, add this flag.

-`npx sourcemap-wizard --debug`
+`npx bundle-wizard --debug`

 ## Example Run Through